 Q: What causes homelessness?
 Is it because of life circumstances outside of their control, bad luck, or poor choices & bad behavior?

 A: Homelessness is caused by several things simultaneously— mental health struggles, lack of medication and therapy, drug & alcohol addiction, and poor life choices.
-It can also be caused by circumstances thrust upon them (i.e. losing a job, divorce, family estrangement, loss of health, high medical bills, poor parenting or lack of positive role models, cultural failings, generational homelessness, incarceration, attachment-disorders, poor coping & emotional regulation skills, gang life, lack of education, and various barriers to housing and employment.
-These and other factors are why so many live on the street. *In Salt Lake City alone, there are nearly 5,000 people living on the streets–-some as long as 26 years!
+It can also be caused by circumstances thrust upon them (i.e. losing a job, divorce, family estrangement, loss of health, high medical bills, lack of positive role models, cultural failings, generational homelessness, incarceration, attachment-disorders, poor coping skills, gang life, lack of education, and various barriers to housing and employment.
+These and other factors are why so many live on the street. *Salt Lake currently has about 5,000 people living on the streets–-some as long as 26 years!

 Q: If homelessness doesn’t affect me or my family directly, then why should I care and get involved?

-A: Homelessness impacts you in ways that you don’t realize.
-Tax increases to fund homeless programs including hiring more police officers to deal with it affects you and your discretionary spending.
-Additionally, increasing crime (drug dealing, prostitution, robbery, and vandalism) occur at higher levels, which then affects insurance rates, having dirtier streets, unsafe neighborhoods, and parks.
+A: Homelessness impacts the public in ways that most don’t realize.
+Tax increases to fund homeless programs including hiring more police officers to deal with it affects your discretionary spending.
+Additionally, increasing crime (drug dealing, prostitution, robbery, and vandalism) occur at higher levels which then affects insurance rates, having dirtier streets, unsafe neighborhoods, and parks.
 Home values and rental properties are also affected.
 Everyone loses with this problem.

 Q: Why should I give my hard-earned resources to people that don’t have any direction or drive in life?
 Isn’t that just enabling them by giving them free stuff?